Klaven/nomad/website/source/docs/job-specification/update.html.md

   last stable job on deployment failure.
 A job is marked as stable if all the allocations as part of its deployment were marked healthy.

+- `auto_promote` `(bool: false)` - Specifies if the job should auto-revert to the last stable job on deployment failure.
+A job is marked as stable if all the allocations as part of its deployment were marked healthy.

 - `canary` `(int: 0)` - Specifies that changes to the job that would result in destructive updates should create the specified number of canaries without stopping any previous allocations.
 Once the operator determines the canaries